OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 It's time to create your business application.
 Assuming that you know what you want to have finally, this chapter will walk you through Orienteer basics configuration technicues.
 You will learn how to manage data model, create new users, configure dashboards, manage security and many other useful stuff.

+What to show:
+* Creating classes, parameters
+*